gastonlucero/ignite-persistence/README.md

-<h4> Build you own Apache Ignite persistence with Scala
+<h4> Build you own Apache Ignite persistence connector

-In previous post about Apache Ignite, we learn how to setup and create either a simple cache or sql cache, and share the cached data between different apps
+In previous post about Apache Ignite, we learn how to setup and create either a simple cache or sql cache, and share the cached data between different nodes.
-In this post we  will go a little bit deeper, because, if our app crash, the cache disappears, so how ignite help us?
+In this post we will go a little bit deeper, because, if our app crash, cached data disappears,how ignite help us to avoid this result?

 Let suppose that we are working on a real time iot application, designed to receive events from devices such as temperature devices, gps, or events from raspberry sensors.